parkerharmon/parkerharmon/README.md

 ## Hi there!
 I'm Parker Harmon. 👋

-I'm currently, a senior at GVSU studying Computer Science.
+I'm currently a senior at GVSU studying Computer Science and a web development intern at UFP Industries.
 <!--
 **parkerharmon/parkerharmon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.